Our fertility specialists explain the egg freezing process

 The goal of the egg freezing process is to produce, retrieve and store multiple eggs.
 As a result, the egg freezing procedure is similar to the first steps of the IVF process, which also involves producing and retrieving multiple eggs.

 - Ovarian stimulation requires a woman to take fertility medication, which will cause multiple eggs to mature and develop in her ovaries.
-While she is taking this medication, her egg freezing specialist will monitor her through blood tests and ultrasounds, and adjust her dosage of medication, if necessary.
+While she is taking this medication, her egg freezing specialist will monitor her through blood tests and ultrasounds.
+The doctor will then adjust her dosage of medication, if necessary.

 - Egg retrieval occurs when the woman’s eggs mature.
 During a brief outpatient procedure, the woman will receive light anesthesia to keep her comfortable while one of our Nashville egg freezing specialists retrieves her mature eggs.